-Income Tax (Restriction on Deductibility of Interest) Rules 2019 which as earning stripping rules (ESR) has on 28 June 2019.
+Income Tax (Restriction on Deductibility of Interest) Rules 2019 which is also known as earning stripping rules (ESR) has been gazetted on 28 June 2019.

-*Similar restrictions “Thin Capitalisation Rules” in some countries.
+*Similar restrictions are called “Thin Capitalisation Rules” in some countries.

 Purpose of these rules